dodevops/cloudcontrol/README.md

 the myresourcegroup resource group and mysecondk8s from the resource group myotherresourcegroup in the subscription othersubscription.
 Prefix a cluster name with an ! to load the admin-credentials for that cluster instead of the user credentials.
+This generates the script &#x60;k8s-relogin&#x60; which allows you to recreate the Kubernetes credentials.

 * (azure flavour) Environment AZ_K8S_INSTALL_OPTIONS: Additional options for the az aks install-cli programm.
 (Defaults to empty)